Actipro/WPF-Controls/Documentation/topics/themes/architecture.md

 ---
 # Architecture

-Actipro Themes contains a complete framework for managing run-time selection of the themes of both Actipro and native controls, but can also be used for your own custom controls as well.
+Actipro Themes contains a complete framework for managing run-time selection of the themes of both Actipro and native controls but can also be used for your own custom controls as well.

 Themes are dynamically generated based on theme definitions, which allow for you to configure various appearance options prior to theme generation.
 This topic covers the underlying architecture for the themes and describes how theme definitions are used to configure generated themes.

 Actipro's [Theme Designer application](theme-designer.md) comes with the WPF Controls, making it easy to fully configure a theme definition and see how various options affect appearance.
-The Theme Designer even generates the code necessary to paste into your application `OnStartup` to replicate the theme definition.
+The **Theme Designer** even generates the code necessary to paste into your application `OnStartup` to replicate the theme definition.

 ## What are Themes?

 Themes are resource dictionaries that define styles and templates for a group of controls.
-Each "theme" has its own visual appearance that it creates.
-For instance, a Ribbon can be rendered in an Office blue theme or a modern dark theme, among many others.
+Each theme has its own visual appearance that it creates.
+For instance, a `Ribbon` can be rendered in an Office blue theme or a modern dark theme, among many others.

 Some resource dictionaries may be used to provide the styles and templates for controls, while others may simply define asset resources, such as brushes and pens.
 Still others may tie those combinations together to provide a complete theme implementation.